nsauzede/.ut/README.md

 The only caveat, in that case, is that all such defined `TESTMETHOD` symbols (`test_foo_returns_the_answer` in that case) must be unique, whereas they could be duplicates when registered in different `TESTCASE` like previously.

-Then the resulting C/C++ test file can be simply built/run as an unit-test executable:
+Note that in fact any C/C++ file (even not named `*test.{c,cpp}`) can also be manually built/run as an unit-test executable like so:
 ```
-$ gcc foo_test.c && ./a.out
+$ gcc a.c -o a -I.ut/include && ./a
+a.c .
+1 passed in 0.00s
 ```
 The executable returns 0 if all test cases/methods pass.

-# Convenience tools
+### Detailed information (aka old documentation)
-Some optional tools are provided, to accelerate the TDD-loop approach: red-green-refactor steps.
+Some optional tools/scripts are provided by UT, to accelerate the TDD-loop approach: red-green-refactor steps.

 1) a `Makefile` is provided to automatically clean/build/test all C/C++ adequate test files
 2) a `watch.sh` shell script constinuously monitors file-system changes and re-run modified tests
 3) an `ut` shell script abstracts these `clean`, `test`, `watch`, ... commands.
 See `ut --help`
 4) `ut` supports Bash auto-completion; register it in `.bashrc` like so: `[ -x ~/ut_/ut ] && . ~/ut_/ut`
 (just adapt to where you did install the `ut_` repo on your system)

+Once you cloned the `.ut` git directory somewhere, and added `ut` in your PATH, you don't even need to clone it again in all your projects, you just have to use the `ut init` command (akin to eg: `git init`) to initialize them.
+It will only create a mostly empty `.ut` directory at the root of your project, which will contain eg: test cache datas.

 How (easy it is) to use `ut` tool?
 First you have to initialize the ut project root directory (only once!).